12 Top-Rated Things to Do in Lake George, NY

 The Sagamore Resort

-No trip to Lake George is complete without a stop at the iconic The Sagamore Resort, which is constantly rated as one of the top resorts in the Northeast.
+No trip to Lake George is complete without a stop at the luxurious Sagamore Resort, which is constantly rated as one of the top resorts in the Northeast.
 If you've got a little extra money to burn, it's absolutely worth the splurge.
-But even if you're keeping your trip on a tighter budget, a visit to The Sagamore will not disappoint.

 The Sagamore Resort opened in the late 19th century on a secluded 70-acre island.
 It was attractive for well-heeled families, celebrities, and dignitaries, all of whom were drawn to the shimmering lake views.
 Today there is an 18-hole Donald Ross-designed golf course that brings in a fair share of travelers.

-Guests can stay in the Historic Hotel or lakeside lodges, as well as 12-bilevel suites and individually decorated condominiums.
-But for those who are just passing through, the restaurants are next level, as is the spa.
+You can stay in the historic hotel or in lakeside lodges, or choose from the two-story suites and individually decorated condominiums.
+If you simply want to check out the property, the restaurants are next level, as is the spa.

 Address: 110 Sagamore Road, Bolton Landing, New York